helios-ventilatoren/symcon-kwl-easycontrols/docs/README_EN.md

 <br><br>
 ## 1. Features
-This module enables the reading and control of [Helios](https://www.heliosventilatoren.de/de/) KWL ventilation systems with [easyControls](https://www.heliosventilatoren.de/de/aktuelles/neues-bei-helios-ventilatoren/81-easycontrols-die-revolutionaere-steuerung-fuer-helios-lueftungsgeraete-mit-waermerueckgewinnung-4) in [IP-Symcon](https://www.symcon.de).<br>
+This module provides readout and control of [Helios](https://www.heliosventilatoren.de/de/) KWL ventilation systems with [easyControls](https://www.heliosventilatoren.de/de/aktuelles/neues-bei-helios-ventilatoren/81-easycontrols-die-revolutionaere-steuerung-fuer-helios-lueftungsgeraete-mit-waermerueckgewinnung-4) in [IP-Symcon](https://www.symcon.de).<br>
-No Internet connection to the Helios Cloud Portal (www.easycontrols.net) is required to read/control the ventilation system via this module.
-The communication takes place directly with the easyControls control of the ventilation system in the local network, without Helios Cloud Portal.<br><br>
+No Internet connection to the Helios Cloud Portal (www.easycontrols.net) is required to readout/control the ventilation system via this module.
+The communication takes place directly with the easyControls control of the ventilation system in the local network.<br><br>

 **Settings in the module instance:**
 - Devices IP address